MichaelCurrin/learn-to-code/en/topics/version_control/Git/configure/commit_message_template.md

-# Git commit message template
+# Commit message template

-Configure `git` to use a pre-filled commit message prefix for every commit.
+Configure your `git` repo to use a pre-filled commit message prefix for every commit.

 ## Summary